rikhuijzer/SIRUS.jl/paper/paper.md

 This calculation is done for all 8 rules and the score is summed to get a prediction.
 In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient will most likely survive (`class == 1.0`).
-Put differently, the model states that if there are many axillary nodes detected, then it is (unfortunately) less likely that the patient will survive.
+Put differently, the model states that if there are many axillary nodes detected, then it is, unfortunately, less likely that the patient will survive.
 This model is fully interpretable because there are few rules which can all be interpreted in isolation and together.
-Random forests, in contrasts, consist of hundreds to thousands of trees, which are not interpretable due to this large number.
+In contrast, Random forests consist of hundreds to thousands of trees, which makes them too complex to interpret.
-A common workaround for this is to use SHAP or Shapley values to visualize the fitted model.
-The problem with those methods is that they do not allow full reproducibility of the predictions.
-For example, if we would inspect the fitted model on the aforementioned Haberman dataset via SHAP, then we could only learn feature importances.
-In practice that would mean that we could tell which features were important.
-In many real-world situations this is not enough.
-For example, when using only feature importances, it would be unclear for a doctor how the prediction for a specific patient was made.
-The doctor would only only know that some features are in general more important than other features, but not whether a certain feature played a large role for a decision for a specific patient.

 # Stability